Parts of the Immune System

 As we approach old age, our immune system does not work as well as it did in our youth.
 The thymus atrophies reducing the number of T Cells.
 This cause a reduction in antibodies and lower activity of phagocytes that as we learned earlier are stimulated when T cells multiply.
 This result in greater risk for disease including cancer cell development.

 The immune system can be boosted by getting vaccinated against certain diseases.
-In a vaccination, a microorganism e.g. bacteria or virus in a weakened state or their protein toxin is injected in the body.
+A vaccine generally contains a microorganism, e.g. bacteria or virus in a weakened state.
 This activates the adaptive immune system to produce antibodies and memory cells in response.
 Therefore if you are exposed to the antigen again, the body is able to quickly mount an attack.
-Common vaccine-preventable childhood infectious diseases include measles, mumps, rubella, whooping cough, diphtheria, tetanus and chickenpox, poliomyelitis and meningitis.
+Common vaccine-preventable childhood infectious diseases using this approach include measles, mumps, rubella, whooping cough, diphtheria, tetanus and chickenpox, poliomyelitis and bacterial meningitis.
+Check your immunization records to make sure you are protected against these.
+Here is a great video I found that explains how vaccinations work.

 We have learned so far that when antigens attack the body, antibodies are produced to destroy them.
 Generally, antigens are non-self-agents.
 That is, they are not a part of the body.
 However, there are times when the immune system will mistakenly attack its own self believing it is an antigen.
 This is due to the development of autoantibodies.
 These are antibodies that attack self rather than non-self.
 Autoimmune diseases cannot be cured but their conditions can generally be controlled to reduce inflammation symptoms.
 Examples of autoimmune diseases cause by autoantibodies include: